hassanarteaga/GlobalAzureBootCamp2019/README.md

 # GlobalAzureBootCamp2019
-Repository for Presentations and Demos for Global Boot Camp Mexico 2019
+Repository for Presentations and Demos for Global Azure BootCamp Mexico 2019